LotusLotus

 The Buddha told Kāśyapa, "The world has not ended.
 There is nothing to end, nor is there a time of ending."

-The Buddha told Kāśyapa, "Suppose you use a hair to draw water from the immense ocean by the drop.
-Can you deplete the ocean water?"
+Then the Buddha asked Kāśyapa, “Suppose you use a hair to draw water from the immense ocean by the drop.
+Can you deplete the ocean water?”

-Kāśyapa answered the Buddha, "Yes, it can be finished."
+Kāśyapa replied to the Buddha, “Yes, it can be finished.”

-The Buddha told Kāśyapa, "Immeasurable asaṁkhyeyas of great kalpas ago, a Buddha called Kelava appeared in the World, who widely pronounced the teachings of the Dharma.
-At that time in the Licchavi clan, there was a youth called Entire World Delighted to See.
+The Buddha told Kāśyapa, “Innumerable asaṁkhyeyas of great kalpas ago, a Buddha called Kelava appeared in the world, who widely expounded the Dharma.
+At that time in the Licchavi clan, there was a youth called Entire World Is Delighted to See.
 He was a Wheel-Turning King who ruled with the true Dharma.
-This king, together with his retinue in the hundreds of thousands, went to the place where that Buddha was.
-He bowed down at the feet of that Buddha and circumambulated Him three times.
-After presenting his offerings, he asked that Buddha, 'How long will it take me to reach the Bodhisattva Way?'
-That Buddha told the great king, 'A Wheel-Turning King is in effect a Bodhisattva.
+This king, together with his retinue in the hundreds of thousands, went to that Buddha.
+He bowed down at the feet of that Buddha and circled Him three times.
+After presenting his offerings, he asked that Buddha, ‘How long will it take me to acquire the Bodhisattva Way?’
+That Buddha told the great king, ‘A Wheel-Turning King is a Bodhisattva.
 There is no difference.
 Why?
-No one else can be the god-king Śakra, a Brahma-king, or a Wheel-Turning King.
+Because no one else can be the god-king Śakra, a Brahma-king, or a Wheel-Turning King.
 A Bodhisattva is the god-king Śakra, a Brahma-king, or a Wheel-Turning King.
-First, he becomes the god-king Śakra or a Brahma-king for many rebirths, and then he becomes a Wheel-Turning King to rule and transform people with the true Dharma.
+First, he is reborn as the god-king Śakra or a Brahma-king many times, then he is reborn as a Wheel-Turning King to rule and deliver people through the true Dharma.
 You have already been the god-king Śakra or a Brahma-king as many times as the sands of asaṁkhyeya Ganges Rivers.
-Now you are a Wheel-Turning King.'
+Now you are a Wheel-Turning King.’

 "Then the king asked, 'What does the god-king Śakra or a Brahma-king look like?'
 Kevala Buddha told the great king, 'The god-king Śakra or a Brahma-king looks just like you now, wearing a celestial crown, but their magnificence does not match yours.
 For example, the form of a Buddha is so sublime and extraordinary that voice-hearers, Pratyekabuddhas, and Bodhisattvas can never compare.
 As a Buddha is sublime, you in your way are magnificent.'